MicrosoftLearning/mslearn-fabric/Instructions/Labs/13-real-time-dashboards.md

     bikes
         | where ingestion_time() between (ago(30min) .. now())
         | summarize latest_observation = arg_max(ingestion_time(), *) by Neighbourhood
-        | project Neighbourhood, latest_observation, No_Bikes, No_Empty_Docks, Latitude, Longitude
-    ```

-1. Run the query and verify that it returns all of the columns needed for both visuals in the dashboard.
+1. Run the query and verify that it returns all of the columns needed for both visuals in the dashboard (and some others).

    ![A screenshot of a base query.](./Images/dashboard-base-query.png)